MaximeJakubowski/shaclsql-supplementary/README.md

 To use the data with Jena SHACL using TDB, you should load the data into a TDB database first, using the Jena tool `tdbloader`.
 Generally, the data should be stored in `sqltools/wd_*`.

 ### Benchmark experiments
-The `benchmark_data` folder contains files of 10, 15 and 20 million triple (random) subsets of the 30 million triple knowledge graph from the SHACL benchmark paper.
+The `benchmark_data` folder (which can be found after unpacking, see above) contains files of 10, 15 and 20 million triple (random) subsets of the 30 million triple knowledge graph from the SHACL benchmark paper.

 ### Synthetic experiments
-The `synthetic_data` folder contains directories for every shape number.
+The `synthetic_data` folder (which can be found after unpacking, see above) contains directories for every shape number.
 In these directories, you can find datasets of sizes 1 to 5 million, 10 million, 15 million and 20 millions triples.
 This is generated for each shape, using our data generators.
 We give a detailed description of these data generators.
 The specific parameters can be found in the files `sqltools/synthetic_parallel_data_generatorX.sh`.
 - Shape 1: generate `H` humans, `P` phone numbers and `E` email addresses.
 Give every human between `P1` and `P2` phone numbers with probability `Pp`, and between `E1` and `E2` email addresses with probability `Pe`.
 - Shape 2: generate `H` humans, and `M` managers.
 The number of managers for every human is between `M1` and `M2`.
 - Shape 3: generate `H` humans, `F` friends and `C` companies.
 Every human has a number of friends (within some range).
 Every friend is the CEO of a number of companies within some range.